JAVI897/genetic_algorithm_opt/README.md

 # Solving TSP with Genetic Algorithms
+### About

 Implementation of Genetic Algorithm for solving TSP problem

 ### Dependencies

 - numpy
 - matplotlib

 ### Usage